Learning Japanese on Your Own

 Don’t waste your money

-Over the years many of my students have asked me which textbook they should use to study English.
+I have bought many Japanese textbooks, even after coming to Japan.
+Some of which are still sitting on the shelf, collecting dust.
+Many of my students have asked me which textbook they should use to study English.
 My advice to them is simple: the textbook that you find interesting.
 If you are surrounded by things that bore, you will give up.
-I, myself have wasted a lot of money on books that I never used.
-So if you find a good source that you find interesting (even if it’s not a great one) chances are that you will be coming back to it again and again.
+Don’t waste money.
+If you find a good source that you find interesting (even if it’s not a great one) chances are that you will be coming back to it again and again.

 Follow your passions